sanjaikumarv/interview-preparation-docs/Node-js.md

 ## Event Loop

-The event loop is a core mechanism of Node.js, enabling it to perform non-blocking I/O operations. expectily used for handles all asynchronous operations
+The event loop is a core mechanism of Node.js, enabling it to perform multiple tasks without blocking main thread. expectily used for handles all Asynchronous operations

 * Timers